universelabs/universe/ROADMAP.md

 - **Sean O’Connor**, _Marketing & Product_ – [ConsenSys](https://consensys.net/) Product Marketer.
 Launched several consumer-facing DApps.
 Recently, Sean has been focused on improving Web 3.0 UX and Advisor at Parsons School of Design.

 #### Project Status
-We've worked on defining a fully decentralized login and decentralized private key recovery protocol architecture.
+We've worked on defining a decentralized private key recovery app & protocol architecture.
 We are about to launch our decentralized login and move out of alpha into beta with our web app.
 In coming weeks users will be able to login with a simple click of a button on various Web 3.0 and Web 2.0 platforms and applications.
 Lastly, we have started building out our beta blockchain with utility token to bootstrap the network.

 ## Milestones (unordered list)